The snare is one of the most important components in your drum kit.

 For jazz sets in general, wood tends to be the material of choice, and of all the woods, it’s maple that’s the most popular.
 Maple, with its warm tones, is the all-around workhorse for jazz but often even warmer woods are preferred (cherry, walnut, even mahogany).
 Steering clear of brass or tough woods is usually a good idea for jazz.
 All the considerations we’ve already discussed applied too, i.e., rigidity, thickness, size, and weight.
 Go with a conventional size too, from 5×14 to 6.5×14.

-Getting the right sound for jazz is as much about drum heads, tuning, and your touch on the instrument as it is the shell material.
-Regarding adjustment, for jazz, it’s good to get the head tension just right s o you get a lot of response without too much crack and pop.
+Getting the right sound for jazz is as much about drum heads, how you tune it and touch as it is the shell material.
+Regarding adjustment, for jazz, it’s good to get the head tension just right so you get a lot of response without too much crack and pop.
 It’s good to leave a bit of dirt’ or ‘warmth’ in the sound.
 You want a nice ‘papery’ sound that’s tight enough to give you adequate rebound for the quick ghost work done in Jazz.
 It’s also important to take into account the sound of your cymbals, as you’ll be wanting a snare that blends in with your ride cymbal.

 Which is Best for Metal and Rock?